BlueOcean37/Bravo/README.md

 ### Authentication

-- Firebase Authentication uses the industry standard OAuth 2.
-OAuth2 is a protocol that lets applications know who has access to a website by providing authorization tokens which act as the messenger to verify who you are to provide security and a customized user experience.
+- Firebase Authentication uses the industry standard **OAuth 2**.
+OAuth 2 is a protocol that lets applications know who has access to a website by providing authorization tokens which act as the messenger to verify who you are to provide security and a customized user experience.

 - Critical information such as email and password were captured by Firebase, and allowed our application to provides a persistent user session even after browser or application restarts.

-- Utilized React Context to provide the entire application access to specific user session data in order to enable or disable certain features, providing a customized user experience.
+- Utilized React Context to provide the entire application access to specific user session data in order to enable or disable certain features, providing a **customized user experience**.

 - Features in the application requiring authentication such as add a review, up and down vote, and posting a show, prevents unauthorized users from accessing premium features, without disabling the core functionality of reading reviews and finding show information.